PetaVision/ViPar-Toolkit/VineFetch/README.md

 | *FILEPATH_TO_JSON_FILE* |	**MANDATORY** - Filepath to JSON file containing download urls. |
 | *NAME_OF_OUTPUT_DIRECTORY* | **MANDATORY** - Name of output directory.
 Be descriptive! |

-####Example runs:
+####Example run:

-> `java -jar fetch.jar`

-   - Launches VineScraper with all the default values.

-> `java -jar fetch.jar`

-   - Scrapes Vines ad infinitum until the run is killed.
-   - All remaining runtime arguments take their default values.

-> `java -jar fetch.jar`

-   - Scrapes Vines ad infinitum until the run is killed.
-   - Kills run after 1,000,000 Tweets have been scraped.
-   - Remaining runtime argument takes its default value.

-> `java -jar -Xmx2048M vinescraper.jar -1 -1 10000`
+> `java -jar fetch.jar filter-result.json dog`

-   - Scrapes Vines ad infinitum until the run is killed.
-   - Scrapes Tweets ad infinitum until the run is killed.
-   - Stores 10,000 Vine JSON objects per output file.
+   - Launches VineFetch on the file `filter-result.json` and stores (.MP4) files in a directory called "dog".

 ##Requirements

-VineScraper needs 2 gigabytes of memory in order to tag out the linguistic meta-data.

 VineScraper also requires Java.
 Download the latest version [here](http://www.java.com/).

 ##Possible Issues

-The actual number of vines per output file may vary by one or two vines due to concurrency.
+The actual number of videos downloaded may be fewer than the number in the JSON file since some videos may no longer exist on Vine.

 ##Credits